 Follow a routine.
 It is important to set a time and a place for everything to help the child with ADHD understand and meet expectations.
 Establish simple and predictable rituals for meals, homework, play, and bed.
 Have your child lay out clothes for the next morning before going to bed, and make sure whatever he or she needs to take to school is in a special place, ready to grab.

 Use clocks and timers.
 Consider placing clocks throughout the house, with a big one in your child's bedroom.
 Allow enough time for what your child needs to do, such as homework or getting ready in the morning.
 Use a timer for homework or transitional times, such as between finishing up play and getting ready for bed.

 Simplify your child's schedule.
 It is good to avoid idle time, but a child with ADHD may become more distracted and “wound up” if there are many after-school activities.
 You may need to make adjustments to the child's after-school commitments based on the individual child's abilities and the demands of particular activities.

 Create a quiet place.
-Make sure your child has a quiet, private space of his or her own.
-A porch or a bedroom work well, as long as it’s not the same place as the child goes for a time-out.
+Make sure your child has a quiet, private space of their own.
+A porch or a bedroom work well, as long as it's not the same place as the child goes for a time-out.

 Do your best to be neat and organized.
 Set up your home in an organized way.
 Make sure your child knows that everything has its place.
 Lead by example with neatness and organization as much as possible.